Stock market today: Asian shares drop after disappointing US inflation data sends Dow down

-TOKYO (AP) — Shares declined Wednesday in Asia after disappointingly high U.S. inflation data sent stocks sliding on Wall Street, raising prospects that interest rates will remain elevated for longer.
+TOKYO (AP) — Shares declined Wednesday in Asia after disappointingly high U.S. inflation data sent stocks sliding on Wall Street and raised prospects that interest rates will remain elevated for longer.

 Regional market watchers were paying close attention to the outcome of the presidential election in Indonesia, one of Southeast Asia's biggest economies and a supplier of strategically important resources like nickel.